ConnorHayward/PENSimluation/README.md

 Working branch for GEANT4 simulaiton of 6 PMT set up for measuring the light yield of PEN.

 Includes predefined geometry for existing 6 PMT set up at MPI, including all 6 PMTs, 3d printed holding strucutre, table and aluminium breadboard.
-Also includes model of the 3d printed "sandwhich" used to encase the Cs137 source, which is also modeled.
+Also includes model of the 3d printed "sandwich" used to encase the Cs137 source, which is also modeled.

 The following data files are produced: